snowshoestamp/snowshoe-sdk-python/README.md

 2. Make sure you get the API Key that you will need to run requests.
 You can learn more about the API Keys [HERE](https://snowshoe.readme.io/v3.0/docs/part-1-create-a-snowshoe-application#get-api-keys)

-3. The stamp data passed to our servers is encoded in Base64 and then sent through as form-data.
-If you use our snowshoe jquery plugin to capture stamp touch point data ( located here: https://cdn.snowshoestamp.com/snowshoe-jquery/0.3.3/jquery.snowshoe.js ) then you don't have to worry about this because the data passed through will already be encoded.
-In this example we will use mock data of points in Base64 (`W1swLDBdLFszNiwzNl0sWzM2LDBdLFsyMCw0XSxbOCwzNl1d`) to get a stamp return when we send the request.
+3. The stamp data passed to our servers is an array of x,y coordinates.
+These represent the touch points from the stamp that you are trying to get data for.
+If you are using our front-end jquery plugin (more info on this located [HERE](https://snowshoe.readme.io/v3.0/docs/maintained-libraries)) to capture stamp touch point data, then you can just pass that data directly through for the request with no need to change.

-4. Here is a simple example that uses the mock data (`W1swLDBdLFszNiwzNl0sWzM2LDBdLFsyMCw0XSxbOCwzNl1d`) listed in the last step to test that the plugin sdk installed and is working properly.
+4. Here is a simple example that uses the mock data (`[[264,172],[267,371],[242,286],[69,375],[66,221]]`) to test that the plugin sdk installed and is working properly.

 ```
     $ python
     >>> from sssapi import Client
     >>> client = Client(api_key="INSERT_YOUR_API_KEY_HERE")
-    >>> response = client.call("W1swLDBdLFszNiwzNl0sWzM2LDBdLFsyMCw0XSxbOCwzNl1d")
+    >>> response = client.call("[[264,172],[267,371],[242,286],[69,375],[66,221]]")
     >>> print(response)
 ```